×

 Share the article

 A majority of the people with pancreas divisum live their entire lives without knowing they have this condition.
-But when the symptoms do show up, they mirror those that indicate pancreatitis:
+However, if symptoms do appear, they closely resemble those of pancreatitis.

 Pancreas divisum is caused by the atypical development of the pancreas in the womb.

-Normally, the development of the pancreas involves the fusing of two parts called buds, the front (ventral) bud and the back (dorsal) bud.
+Normally, the development of the pancreas involves fusing two parts called buds: the front (ventral) bud and the back (dorsal) bud.
 Each of these buds has its own duct.
 In the seventh week of pregnancy, normally, these two buds come together to form the pancreas.
 At this time, the two ducts join to form the pancreatic duct.

-In patients with pancreas divisum, the two ducts do not join typically.
+In patients with pancreas divisum, the two ducts do not typically join.
 Instead of a single pancreatic duct, patients with pancreas divisum may have two different, smaller ducts that drain the pancreas.
-Resultantly, the pancreatic juices may drain through a small opening, instead of draining through the larger pancreatic duct.
+Consequently, the pancreatic juices may drain through a small opening instead of through the larger pancreatic duct.

 This atypical development of the pancreas, called pancreas divisum, leads to inefficient drainage of the organ.